Corinthians receives Coritiba for the Brazilian on a likely debut night and returns; know everything

 This Wednesday, Corinthians has another important commitment in the fight for leadership of the Brazilian Championship.
 The opponent of the time is Coritiba, at Neo Química Arena, for the 18th round of the national competition.
 The ball rolls at 21:30.

 Corinthians can get even closer to the championship leadership if the team from Paraná wins this Wednesday.
 In case of an alvinegro triumph, Vítor Pereira’s team is just one point behind the general leader Palmeiras.
-Corinthians’ arch-rival enters the field only on Thursday, against América-MG, away from home.
+The arch-rival of Corinthians enters the field only on Thursday, against América-MG, away from home.

 This Saturday’s game could also mark a debut and some reunions for Fiel.
 Striker Yuri Alberto, recently arrived from Zenit, midfielders Mateus Vital and Ramiro and striker Léo Natel were registered at CBF and can enter the field if chosen by the coaching staff.
 The club did not release the related list.